thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

   });
 ```

-`cy.do` is the other Interactors binding on Cypress, and it lets you perform actions.
-As you can notice, you use the same Interactors to act and assert.
+`cy.do` is the other Interactors binding for Cypress, and it lets you perform actions.
+As you can see, you use the same Interactors to act and assert.

 ## Extend existing Interactors

-The classic calculator from the example has some interactions that need to be tested.
+The classic calculator from the example also has some interactions that need to be tested.
 A recurring element that we'll need to check is the calculator's results box, so let's write an Interactor to target it:

 ```ts
 import { HTML } from '@interactors/material-ui';